 To construct a functional network, we must first define a measure of functional association between regions.
 Measures of functional association range from simple linear correlation to nonlinear measures such as mutual information.
 In the majority of network investigations in fMRI studies to date, the measure of choice has been the Pearson correlation\cite{Achard2006,Achard2007,Meunier2008,Meunier2009,Lynall2010}, perhaps due to its simplicity and ease of interpretation.
 Therefore, in order to estimate static functional association, we calculated the Pearson correlation between the regional mean time series of all possible pairs of regions $i$ and $j$.
-This yields an $N\times N$ correlation matrix $r_{i,j}$, where $N = 112$ is the number of brain regions of interest present in the whole brain atlas (see earlier section on ``Partitioning the Brain into Regions of Interest'' for further details).
+This yields an $N\times N$ correlation matrix with elements $r_{i,j}$, where $N = 112$ is the number of brain regions of interest in the full brain atlas (see earlier section on ``Partitioning the Brain into Regions of Interest'' for further details).

 However, as pointed out in other network studies of fMRI data\cite{Achard2006}, not all elements $r_{i,j}$ of the full correlation matrix necessarily indicate significant functional relationships.
-Therefore, in addition to the correlation matrix $r_{i,j}$, we computed the $p$-value matrix $p_{i,j}$ whose elements are the probabilities of obtaining a correlation as large as the observed value $r_{i,j}$ by random chance when the true correlation is zero.
-We estimated $p$-values using approximations based on the $t$-statistic, as implemented in the MATLAB$^{\textregistered}$ function {\tt corrcoef}\cite{Rahman1968}.
+Therefore, in addition to the correlation matrix element $r_{i,j}$, we computed the $p$-value matrix element $p_{i,j}$, which give the probabilities of obtaining a correlation as large as the observed value $r_{i,j}$ by random chance when the true correlation is zero.
+We estimated $p$-values using approximations based on the $t$-statistic using the MATLAB$^{\textregistered}$ function {\tt corrcoef}\cite{Rahman1968}.
 In the spirit of Ref.~\cite{He2007} and following Ref.~\cite{Achard2006}, we then tested the $p$-values $p_{i,j}$ for significance using a False Discovery Rate (FDR) of $p < 0.05$ to correct for multiple comparisons\cite{Benjamini2001,Genovese2002}.
 We retained matrix elements $r_{i,j}$ whose $p$-values $p_{i,j}$ passed the statistical FDR threshold.
-Elements of $r_{i,j}$ whose $p$-values $p_{i,j}$ did not pass the FDR threshold were set to zero in order to create a new correlation matrix $r'_{i,j}$.
+Elements of $r_{i,j}$ whose $p$-values $p_{i,j}$ did not pass the FDR threshold were set to zero in order to create new correlation matrix elements $r'_{i,j}$.